-- It performs operations like insertion, deletion and traversal more quickly than ordinary linked lists (because search is faster).
+- It performs operations like insertion, deletion, and traversal more quickly than ordinary linked lists (because search is faster).

-The below program creates a simple unrolled linked list with 3 nodes containing variable number of elements in each.
+The below program creates a simple unrolled linked list with 3 nodes containing a variable number of elements in each.
 It also traverses the created list.

 1 2 3 4 5 6 7 8 9